Mechanizing Synthetic Tait Computability in Istari

 \subsection{Library for Synthetic Phase Distinctions}

-Because \istari does not have phase distinction built in, it is extended with a library of definitions and lemmas for phase, modalities, extension types, and strict glue types.
-This extension introduces the relevant constants and equations, following the style of logical frameworks~\cite{harper-honsell-plotkin>1993,harper>2021}.
+Because \istari does not have a phase distinction built in, it is extended with a library of definitions and lemmas for phase, modalities, extension types, and strict glue types.
+This extension axiomatizes the relevant constants and equations as explained in \cref{sec:synthetic}, following the style of logical frameworks~\cite{harper-honsell-plotkin>1993,harper>2021}.
+In the mechanization, axioms are variables collected in a context.
 A subset of representative definitions is summarized in this subsection.